carbon-language/carbon-lang/docs/design/expressions/member_access.md

 If instance binding is not performed, the result is the member `M` determined by member resolution and `impl` lookup.
-Evaluating the member access expression evaluates `V` and discards the result.
+Evaluating the member access expression evaluates the first argument and discards the result.

 An expression that names an instance member, but for which instance binding is not performed, can only be used as the second operand of a compound member